February 13, 2024

 Candle Face’s voice, voice like a phantom’s breath, filled the night.
 “You do not believe.
 But your life depends on it.”

-As Candle Face spoke, her voice carried the weight of ages, and her story resonated with a poignant sadness.
+Her story resonated with sadness.
 She explained how belief could be a lifeline for lost souls like her and how the power of conviction could bridge the gap between the living and the dead.

 “Believe in me,” she implored, her ghostly hollow eye sockets burning unnervingly.
 “Believe, for your life depends on it.”